 We Are Change New York City, are you listening?

 The following video of so called "witnesses" to the King Street mural truck only came out within the last year.
 In my opinion, it is circa 2012 and therefore bogus.
-Cell phone video in 2001 was not that common, or of high quality.
+No smoke in the sky, no sound of sirens, a clear day in Manhattan, this does not wash.
+Also, cell phone video in 2001 was not that common, or of high quality.
 Also, why would anyone be taking video of this clown (with the oddly satanic hand gestures) and not the mural truck, only a few blocks away and a far more interesting subject?
 According to Nagourney's NY Times article, the truck was towed away around 11:30 a.m.

 List of 9-11 Police and Fire Radio Transmissions